 My coach demands that I train in the gym to make sure I'm strong right to the end of a tournament.
 I'm getting good results: my shots are more accurate and I'm beginning to realise that with hard announced that I wanted to be a tennis champion when I grew up I just intended for them to notice really good at it and they supported him - taking him to lessons all the time.
 So I guess when I me.
 My mother laughed.
-She knew I couldn't possibly be serious, I was just a 4-year-old kid! confident that my team would do well.
-We won, which was fantastic, but I wasn't so successful.
-I explain the result.
+She knew I couldn't possibly be serious, I was just a 4-year-old kid!
+Later, I joined the club's junior coaching group and eventually took part in my first proper contest, confident that my team would do well.
+We won, which was fantastic, but I wasn't so successful. didn't even want to be in the team photo because I didn't feel I deserved to be.
+When my coach